Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Motivations

 where $\hat{c}_j^{(i)}$ denotes the hard decision of the $j$-th component of the posterior LLR at iteration $i$, and $|y_j|$ is the magnitude of the received symbol.
-This metric measures the weighted discrepancies between the $i$-th and final ($I_m$-th) iterations.
-Typically, the sequence converges smoothly for correct decodings (true positives), while it diverges for UDEs (false positives).

-The model is trained with the Adam optimizer~\cite{kingma2014} to minimize a cross-entropy loss, with parameters updated in mini-batches.
-Owing to its small size, it usually converges within $10^{4}$ steps using an initial learning rate of 0.01, decayed by 0.95 every 500 steps.
+Hence, the $d_i$ metric measures the soft discrepancy between the $i$-th and final $I_m$-th iterations.
+Intuitively, the discrepancy distance list exhibits a smooth and gradual converging trend for correct decodings (true positives) and an erratic trend for UDEs (false positives).
+Each discrepancy distance list is treated as a training sample and labeled as a positive case with a one-hot encoded label when the hard decision of the $I_m$-th NMS decoding matches the transmitted codeword.
+After applying the default training settings declared previously, the optimization is expected to complete within 10 minutes after reaching the termination training step.